 - 's volunteers

-Since the launch of the Day of Seva project in 2013, hundreds of volunteers in 15 cities throughout the United States have prepared hundreds of meals for the homeless, cleaned neighborhood parks, and partnered with other communities on charity drives in honor of the lives lost at the Oak Creek Gurdwara.
+Since the launch of the Day of Seva project in 2013, hundreds of volunteers in 50 cities throughout the United States have prepared numerous meals for the homeless, built homes, cleaned neighborhood parks, and partnered with other communities on charity drives in honor of the lives lost at the Oak Creek Gurdwara.

 How You Can Help